NickStrick/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+applying middlware to a database request as parameter. ability to route server requests from other files.

 - [ ] Describe Middleware?

+functions that add features to express.

 - [ ] Describe a Resource?

+files that make it easier to access our database.

 - [ ] What can the API return to help clients know if a request was successful?

+a status code of 200, and a message from a json object.

 - [ ] How can we partition our application into sub-applications?

+using module exports and require to import and export files that use express into eachother.

 ## Project Setup